- 1 SNAP Benefits (Food Stamps)

 Applying for SNAP

 Learn how to apply for SNAP benefits here.
 Peer Wellness Advocates in UO’s Duck Nest can help you with the application process for SNAP.
 You can also call 211 for assistance with applying for SNAP.
 SNAP Enrollment events are also held each term by the Duck Nest and Student Sustainability Center.

 Double Up Food Bucks

-The Lane County Farmers Market, SPROUT Market in Springfield, and more allow SNAP participants to get more bang for their buck!
+The Lane County Farmers Market, and more allow SNAP participants to get more bang for their buck!
 For example, at Lane County Farmers Market, SNAP participants can receive $2 in Double Up Food Bucks for every $2 of SNAP benefits that they redeem at the participating farmers market, up to $10 matched each market day.
 While SNAP benefits can be used for many food items, Double Up Food Bucks can only be used to purchase fruits, vegetables, mushrooms, beans, herbs, nuts, and veggie starts.
 Check out this map to get more information about participating farmers markets.

 WIC (Women, Infants, and Children)

 WIC provides finances for pregnant women, new mothers, young children, and others to purchase certain foods.
 Recipients must meet certain eligibility requirements.
 You can use this prescreening tool to see if you are eligible for WIC benefits.